MrRose765/glmap/README.md

 Arguments:

-- --raw-events: (Required) The path to the folder containing raw GitHub event files (in .json format).
-You can provide either a directory path or a single file.
-If a directory is specified, all .json files in the directory will be processed.
+- --raw-events (Required): Path to the folder or file containing raw GitHub event data (.json format).
-- --output-actions: (Required) The path to the output file for storing the mapped actions.
-The result will be saved in JSONL format.
-- --output-activities: (Required) The path to the output file for storing the mapped activities.
-This will also be saved in JSONL format.
+- --output-actions (Required): Path to save the mapped actions (JSONL format).
+- --output-activities (Required): Path to save the mapped activities (JSONL format).
+- --actors-to-remove (Optional): List of actors (contributors) to exclude from the events.
+- --repos-to-remove (Optional): List of repositories to exclude from the events.
-- --orgs-to-remove: (Optional) A list of organizations to remove from the raw events.
-Events belonging to the specified organizations will be filtered out during processing.
+- --orgs-to-remove (Optional): List of organizations to exclude from the events.

 ## Mapping Process